masc2026/photo-watermarks-with-zsh/ExampleE/README.md

     cd <my projects>/photo-watermarks-with-zsh-main

-Create animated `WebP` ("Screencat") from the [screenshot series](/Photos/).
+Create animated `WebP` ("Screencast") from the [screenshot series](/Photos/).
 Adding Exif keywords for the title, the duration of each frame and the keystroke:

     backup="$(date +%s)"; mkdir -p "Backup/$backup"; mv Example "Backup/$backup"; mkdir Example cp -r ExampleE/Photos Example